Atom Interferometric Imaging of Differential Potentials Using an Atom Laser

-We demonstrate the capability of using the $\ket{1,-1}$ to $\ket{2,-2}$ transition for the detection of small magnetic gradient fields in \cref{fig:zebra1m12m2}.
-Here, an atom laser is generated starting with a \gls{BEC} confined in a purely optical trap: a large-diameter dipole beam is employed to provide mostly radial confinement, and two repulsive, thin dipole sheets are added as ``endcaps'' on the left and right side of the \gls{BEC} to provide axial confinement.
-The output coupling of the atom laser is then realized by ramping down the intensity of the large-diameter dipole beam.
-This geometry creates a wide atom laser without relying on any pre-existing magnetic gradient for the output coupling.
-To generate a test pattern to be imaged, a magnetic quadrupole field with an axial gradient of \SI{140\pm10}{mG/cm} was added, approximately two orders of magnitude smaller than the gradient used for the previous images.
-This is shown in \crefrange{fig:fig3a}{fig:fig3c}, where the center of the field was positioned in the vicinity of the atom laser.
-The schematic in \cref{fig:fig3d} indicates the relative position of the quadrupole field zero, which was adjusted using small magnetic bias fields.
-The resulting interferometric images clearly show the corresponding tilt of the local equipotential lines in the magnetic quadrupole field and demonstrate the capability to image magnetic field gradients in a single experimental run.
+We demonstrate the capability of using the $\ket{1,-1}$ to $\ket{2,-2}$ transition to detect small magnetic gradient fields in \cref{fig:zebra1m12m2}.
+Here, an atom laser is generated from a \gls{BEC} confined in a purely optical trap: a large-diameter dipole beam is employed to provide mostly radial confinement, and two repulsive, thin dipole sheets are added as ``end caps'' on the left and right side of the \gls{BEC} to provide axial confinement.
+The atom laser is then realized by ramping down the intensity of the large-diameter dipole beam to create a wide atom laser without relying on any preexisting magnetic gradient for the output coupling.
+To generate a test pattern, a magnetic quadrupole field with an axial gradient of \SI{140\pm10}{mG/cm} was added, approximately 2 orders of magnitude smaller than the gradient used for the previous images.
+The position of the quadrupole field zero was adjusted relative to the imaging window using small magnetic bias fields, as shown schematically in \cref{fig:fig3d}.
+The results clearly show the tilt of the equipotential lines in the magnetic quadrupole field, demonstrating the capability of imaging magnetic field gradients in a single experimental run.

 \paragraph{Spin-echo imaging} Atom interferometric techniques provide great flexibility for the design of experimental sequences.
-While the experiments described above have all used a Ramsey pulse sequence, more extended sequences can be employed to enhance specific imaging features.
-One particular example of this flexibility is demonstrated in \cref{fig:spinecho} where the Ramsey sequence has been augmented by inserting an additional $\pi$-pulse, realizing a spin-echo sequence.
+While the experiments described above have all used a Ramsey pulse sequence, extended sequences can be employed to enhance specific features.
+One example is demonstrated in \cref{fig:spinecho} where the Ramsey sequence has been augmented by inserting an additional $\pi$ pulse, realizing a spin-echo sequence.